How to Secure an API: The 4-Layer Framework That Works

-The correct mental model is layers.
+To secure an API properly, you need to think in layers.
 Each layer stops a different class of attack.
 Skip one, and the whole system fails.
-57% of organizations experienced an API-related data breach in the past two years (Traceable AI, 2025).
+According to Traceable AI (2026), 57% of organizations had an API-related data breach in the past two years.
 That number drops sharply when all four layers are in place.

 This guide walks through each layer — what it stops, how it works, and the one rule that keeps you from getting it wrong.
+For more on REST API design fundamentals, see our companion guide.

 Why Do So Many APIs Get Breached?